RESEARCH ON EATING DISORDERS

 RESEARCH ON DIGITAL TECHNOLOGY AND THE GLOBAL DISSEMINATION OF PSYCHOLOGICAL TREATMENTS

-First, we are interested in the conversion of therapist-delivered psychological treatments into autonomous digital interventions for delivery direct to the public (Fairburn and Patel, 2014, 2017).
+First, at CREDO we have been interested in the conversion of therapist-delivered psychological treatments into autonomous digital interventions for delivery direct to the public (Fairburn and Patel, 2014, 2017).
 This work is at an early stage.
-A digital version of the leading psychological treatment for eating disorders (CBT-E) is undergoing preliminary tests.
+A digital version of the leading psychological treatment for adults with eating disorders (CBT-E) is undergoing preliminary trials led by Dr Rebecca Murphy.

 The other lines of work are being led by Professor Vikram Patel and his colleagues in India.
 The focus is on developing and evaluating scalable psychological treatments for common mental disorders, primarily for use in low-resource settings.
-These treatments are being delivered by lay counsellors and they are proving to be remarkably effective (Patel et al, 2017; Nadkarni et al, 2017).
-We are shortly to evaluate a digital programme for training lay counsellors to deliver these interventions.
+These treatments are being delivered by lay counsellors and are proving to be remarkably effective (Patel et al, 2017; Nadkarni et al, 2017).
+We are currently developing a digital programme for training lay counsellors to deliver these interventions.

 MAIN RESEARCH INTERESTS

 1. The development and evaluation of psychological treatments.
-This work has mainly focused on eating disorders although more recently it has extended to include the psychological treatment of depression.
+This work has mainly focused on eating disorders although more recently it has extended to include the psychological treatment of anxiety and depression.

 2. The use of digital technology to deliver and disseminate psychological treatments.